AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/configuring-pipelines/introduction-ci-cd-pipelines.md

 In addition to production and non-production, pipelines can be differentiated by the type of code they deploy.

 * **[Full Stack Pipelines](#full-stack-pipeline)** - Simultaneously deploy back-end and front-end code builds containing one or more AEM server applications along with HTTPD/Dispatcher configurations
-* **[Config Pipelines](#config-deployment-pipeline)** - Quickly deploy configurations for [these features](/help/operations/configuration-pipeline.md), notably log forwarding, purge-related maintenance tasks, and various CDN configurations -- traffic filter rules (including WAF rules), request and response transformations, origin selectors, client-side redirects, error pages, customer-managed CDN keys, purge API keys, and basic auth).
+* **[Config Pipelines](#config-deployment-pipeline)** - Quickly deploy configurations for [these features](/help/operations/config-pipeline.md), notably log forwarding, purge-related maintenance tasks, and various CDN configurations such as traffic filter rules (including WAF rules), request and response transformations, origin selectors, client-side redirects, error pages, customer-managed CDN keys, purge API keys, and basic auth).
 * **[Front-End Pipelines](#front-end)** - Deploy front-end code builds containing one or more client-side UI applications
 * **[Web Tier Config Pipelines](#web-tier-config-pipelines)** - Deploys HTTPD/Dispatcher configurations